YoucanBaby/DAFFnet/README.md

 # AFFnet
-Attentional Feature Fusion Network for Monocular Depth Estimation
+This is project for paper "Attentional Feature Fusion Network for Monocular Depth Estimation".